Frequently Asked Questions

 Anyone can.
 Once your document is recorded, it is public record.

-What is the purpose of recording a document and what do you do with it?
+What is the purpose of recording a document and what do you

 The purpose of recording is to make a public record of the transaction.
 Your document(s) are scanned and indexed for the permanent record.
 Microfilm copies are made, local units of government are notified of land transfers, and the recording information/images are made available on our public sites.
 The original document is returned to whoever sent it in.

-When will you record my document and what do you do with the document
+When will you record my document and what do you do with

 We record and return the document within 1-2 days of receipt as long as it meets the recording requirements.
 The document is returned to whoever sent or brought the document to us.
 If the document came to us through an attorney/bank/title agency, etc. it is up to them when they return it to you.

-If my property goes into mortgage foreclosure can I redeem it in your
+If my property goes into mortgage foreclosure can I redeem

 Yes, we accept redemption payments.
 You can also make arrangements through the involved companies, financial institutions, or their legal counsel, and redeem directly from them.
 After the redemption period has expired, only they can help you.